How Much Does It Cost To Retile A Shower?

 Retiling Shower Cost Factors

 The costs above are good starting points, but as our loyal readers know, there are a myriad of factors that can increase or decrease the final cost to retile a shower.
-Some are obvious and some, you may never thought of.
+Some are obvious and some, you may have never thought of.
 Either way, review the following list before any shower retiling project:

-There are hundreds of different tiles to choose from and each come in with different price points.
+There are hundreds of different tiles to choose from and each come with different price points.
 While variety is always welcomed when it comes to design, it can make things more difficult when it comes to pricing.
 In fact, we have seen tile prices as low as $0.50 per square foot or as high as $84 per square foot.
-We will get into specifics later on, but the following is a brief list of some of the most common types of tile and their costs:
+We will get into specific tile costs later on, but the following is a brief list of some of the most common types of tile and their costs:

 - Ceramic or Porcelain Tile: $0.50 - $15 per square foot